 Torque's life-size sculpture, carved by James Melnick, is laminated and carved ash wood.
-Her tongue is carved cherry with bleached maple teeth and claws are hard maple wood aniline dyed black.
+Her tongue is cherry wood with bleached maple wood teeth and her claws are hard maple wood aniline dyed black.

 Torque's sculpture is much more than just a physical structure - it serves as an enduring tribute not only to Torque, but to the faithful working dogs (search & rescue, law enforcement, military) who have served our country with unwavering courage and dedication.
 It also represents the many untold stories of handlers who have carried their experiences with them long after their service.
 These stories, often buried deep within the hearts of veteran handlers, find a voice through Torque's sculpture.
 Her display is a place where the silenced narratives of the past come to life, allowing the handlers to share their experiences, heal their wounds, and find solace in the company of those who understand their journey.